 Why is Inventory Tracking So Important?

 In order to properly maintain equipment and facilities, maintenance departments must have parts available when needed.
-If there isn’t an accurate way to tracking inventory, this can result in many issues including parts not being available for maintenance repairs when needed, equipment downtime, costly special shipping, and lost or stolen parts.
+If there isn’t an accurate way to track inventory, this can result in many issues including parts not being available for maintenance repairs when needed, equipment downtime, costly special shipping, and lost or stolen parts.
 Also, inventory has an impact on the profit margins of an organization due to high carrying costs.
 A CMMS program can meet and remove the majority of challenges that come with inventory tracking.

-What are Challenges with Manual Inventory Tracking?
+What Challenges are Associated with Manual Inventory Tracking?

 Difficult to track quantities and re-order points – All quantities such as on-hand, on-order, receipts, committed and issues result in many transactions that must be tracked manually, frequently leading to discrepancies.
 Re-order points and methods must also be tracked manually.